Why objections are important, even if they are overruled

 At Davis & Davis, we know how critical courtroom objections are to building a strong, appeal-ready case.
 With over 70 years of combined experience and more than 300 jury trials, we’re deeply familiar with how to preserve trial records, present evidence properly, and challenge rulings that could affect the outcome.
 We understand the split-second decisions that happen in court and how each objection—even if overruled – can protect your ability to appeal.

 If you or your family have been harmed by medical negligence, we’re here to help you navigate the legal process from start to finish.
 We focus solely on medical malpractice cases and have remained committed to our clients even when others have stepped away.
-Contact us at (713) 781-5200 or reach out through our contact form to discuss your case.
+Reach out through our contact form to discuss your case.

 FAQs About Courtroom Objections and Trial Process